 See Mount Asahidake on Google Maps, see photos, read reviews from visitors and get directions.

-When our friends come to visit we love taking them to hike Mt Asahidake & Nakadake Onsen, so we put together an easy 1 day guided tour for everyone to experience Asahidake with a local guide.
+When our friends come to visit we love taking them to hike Mt Asahidake or Nakadake Onsen, so we put together an easy 1 day guided tour for everyone to experience the Asahidake area with a local guide.

 Lake Shikaribetsu & Nukabira Onsen